imteekay/machine-learning-research/courses/genomic-data-science/algorithms-for-dna-sequencing/README.md

 These single strands act as templates for creating new complementary strands.
 An enzyme called DNA polymerase facilitates this process by adding the appropriate complementary base to the template strand.
 For instance, if the template has a G, the polymerase will add a C, and if it has an A, it will add a T. This step-by-step addition of bases by DNA polymerase results in two identical double-stranded copies of the original DNA molecule.

 Second-generation sequencing leverages this natural DNA copying mechanism.
 By observing the activity of the DNA polymerase as it builds the new complementary strand, scientists can deduce the sequence of the template DNA molecule.
 Importantly, this process is performed simultaneously on millions or even billions of template molecules, allowing for high-throughput sequencing.

+## How second-generation sequencers work

+High-throughput DNA sequencing method

+- DNA sample is fragmented and made single-stranded, resulting in many short single-stranded templates that are then attached to a flat surface (a slide) at random locations.
+Next,
+- DNA polymerase and modified bases with terminators (and fluorescent labels) are added.
+The polymerase adds only one complementary base to each template because the terminator prevents further extension.
+- A photo is taken, capturing the fluorescent signal that identifies the incorporated base for each template.
+- The terminators are then removed, and the process is repeated.
+- By taking a series of photos over multiple cycles, the sequence of each individual template can be determined by tracking the color changes at its specific location on the slide.
+This method allows for the simultaneous sequencing of billions of templates, making it a massively parallel process.
+- Key aspects include attaching billions of templates to a single slide, photographing them simultaneously, and using terminators to control the polymerization and enable base identification through fluorescence.